Living & Learning Support Programs

 A full suite of academic and social support programs.

-Mitchell has been recognized as a national leader for its innovative academic support programs for more than 38 years.
+Mitchell has been recognized as a national leader for its innovative academic support programs and inclusive learning environment for almost 40 years.
 Explore our entire suite of Living & Learning Support programs and Academic Support tools our students access to enhance success!

 Yes, I'm interested in finding out more!